Yard Anyway

 Construction math isn’t about precision for its own sake—it’s about preventing costly surprises.
 A miscalculated concrete order means delays and demurrage fees; underbuying landscaping mulch leaves your beds half-complete; miscutting fence rails turns a weekend project into a hardware store run.

-The golden rule remains: **measure twice, order smart, leave a margin for error.Which means ** Use mental math to scope the job, digital tools to refine the numbers, and this checklist to lock in the details.
+The golden rule remains: **measure twice, order smart, leave a margin for error.Practically speaking, ** Use mental math to scope the job, digital tools to refine the numbers, and this checklist to lock in the details.
 Whether you're a DIYer or a contractor, the difference between profit and loss often comes down to the quarter-yard of concrete or the extra bag of mortar you ordered just in case.

 Now go build something great—and make sure you have enough material to do it right.